gwttk/citools/README.md

 If you plan to use githubrelease.py only on public repositories, then select "public_repo" scope.
 However, if you want to use githubrelease.py on both public and private repositories, select "repo" scope.
 Click "Generate token" button to finish creating the token.
-Remember to copy your new personal access token now.
+Remember to copy your new personal access token when it's done.
 You won’t be able to see it again!
 You may also regenerate a token if you forget it, but this means the old token will be invalid.

 1. Now githubrelease.py needs to access this token during the build.